$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

 We also define the reduced tensor algebra

-which is, in fact, sufficient for the description of $\ophLie$-algebras. \begin{definition} We call an $\opEilh$-algebra of the form $(\caE(V),Q)$ for some graded vector space $V$ without any restrictions on the products $\oslash_i$ beyond~\eqref{eq:Eilh-relations} \uline{semifree}. \end{definition}
+which is, in fact, sufficient for the description of $\ophLie_2$-algebras.
+We will call an $\opEilh_2$-algebra of the form $(\caE(V),Q)$ for some graded vector space $V$ without any restrictions on the products $\oslash_i$ beyond~\eqref{eq:Eilh-relations} \uline{semifree}, since the only further implied relations are due to the application of the differential $Q$.

-Semifree $\opEilh$-algebras yield the Chevalley--Eilenberg description of $\ophLie$-algebras: \begin{definition} The \uline{Chevalley--Eilenberg algebra} $\sfCE(\frE)$ of an $\ophLie$-algebra $\frE$ whose differential and binary products are given by
+Semifree $\opEilh_2$-algebras yield the Chevalley--Eilenberg description of $\ophLie_2$-algebras: \begin{definition} The \uline{Chevalley--Eilenberg algebra} $\sfCE(\frE)$ of an $\ophLie_2$-algebra $\frE$ with basis $(\tau_\alpha)$ whose differential and binary products are given by